decent-chat/decent/docs/api.md

 ## pingdata

 Sent periodically (typically every 10 seconds) by the server, as well as immediately upon the client socket connecting.
 Clients should respond with a `pongdata` event, as described below.
+No `data` is sent with the event.

 ## pongdata

-Should be **sent from clients** in response to `pingdata`.
+Should be **sent from clients** (unlike all other WebSocket transmissions) in response to `pingdata`.
 Notifies the server of any information related to the particular socket.
 Passed data should include:

 * `sessionID`, if the client is "logged in" or keeping track of a session ID.
 This is used for keeping track of which users are online.
+  - Note `null` means 'not logged in'.

 </details>

 ## Errors

 Nearly all HTTP endpoints return errors situationally.
 Generally, when the processing of a request errors, its response will have the `error` property, which will follow the form `{ code, message }`.
+Server implementors may optionally include extra infomation in this return map, using any key other than `code` or `message`.

 The `message` property is a string of a human-readable English message briefly explaining what went wrong, and the `code` is a permanent identifier string for the type of error that happened.
 Checking `code` is useful for displaying custom messages or behavior when particular errors occur.